 Hansa Yellow Light + Cerulean Blue

-If you want to use a premixed tube green that you already have to try and make a bright green, you can add a touch of white or lemon yellow.
+If you want to use a premixed tube green you already have to make a bright green, you can add a touch of white or lemon yellow.
 I prefer yellow because white tends to give a slightly murky result.

-The results you get with the tube colors will vary depending on the combination of pigments the manufacturer uses, so you may need to experiment until you get the right color.
+The results you get with the tube colours will vary depending on the combination of pigments the manufacturer uses, so you may need to experiment until you get the right colour.

 How to Mix a Muted Green Paint

-To get a muted green shade, you will need to use a warm color and a cool color.
+To get a muted green shade, you will need to use a warm colour and a cool colour.
 The red bias in the warm color will tone down the green somewhat.

 So, a good mix for a muted green would be: